-Furthermore, disclosures required in the annual accounts will differ.
-Entities having securities listed on an EU-regulated market will always have to publish a management report, a corporate governance statement and a remuneration report and must also be ESEF compliant.
-While consolidated accounts (for their own specificity securitisation vehicles normally do not prepare these) would have to be drawn up under IFRS, stand-alone accounts can still be published under local GAAP.
-Nevertheless, they should be accompanied by a cash flow statement.
-The Luxembourg Stock Exchange features two Professional Segments, available on the EUregulated and the Euro MTF market.
+Furthermore, disclosures required in the annual accounts of the issuers will differ.
+Entities having securities listed on an EU-regulated market will always have to publish a management report, a corporate governance statement and a remuneration report and must also be ESEF compliant, except if an exemption applies.
+While consolidated accounts (securitisation vehicles normally do not have to prepare consolidated accounts) would have to be drawn up under IFRS, stand-alone accounts can still be published under local GAAP.
+Nevertheless, they should be accompanied by a cash flow statement as per the requirements of the Prospectus Regulation.

+The Luxembourg Stock Exchange features two Professional Segments, available on the EU-regulated and the Euro MTF markets.
 Issuers targeting professional investors can apply to have their financial instruments admitted to trading in the new segments.
-Admitted securities will not be accessible for retail investors as trading on the Professional Segments is only allowed between professional investors.
+Admitted securities will not be accessible for retail investors as trading on the Professional Segments is only allowed for professional investors.
 Advantages of being admitted to trading on the Professional Segments, among other things, consist of having:

-- Less onerous information requirements than those applying to non-equity securities offered to retail investors; - No requirement to include a summary in the prospectus; - More flexible language requirements; - No requirement to identify, and communicate to distributors, a compatible target market of investors and periodically review that target market; - No requirement for KID.
+- Less onerous information requirements than those applying to securities offered to retail investors; - No requirement to include a summary in the prospectus; - More flexible language requirements;

+- No requirement to identify, and communicate to distributors, a compatible target market of investors and periodically review that target market; - No requirement for KID.